nmihaica/plugnplay/README.md

 #### Info

 Basic Webpack 2 + BrowserSync project template.
-Webpack starter for developers trying to develop websites or apps with the minimal but modern tooling.
+Webpack starter for developers trying to develop websites or apps with minimal but modern tooling.

 * [x] [Sass]
 * [x] [HMR]